 Moreover, in case you are planning to buy an under-construction property as it is priced at a lower price as compared to a fully completed property, you are here also requested to note that Service Tax is also levied on Under Construction Property & the Finance Minister while announcing the Budget 2013 also changed the rates of Service Tax on under Construction Property.
 However, no Service Tax is levied on properties on which construction has been fully completed.

 Section 80C(5) also states that in case the assessee transfers the house property on which he has claimed tax deduction under Section 80C before the expiry of 5 years from the end of the Financial Year in which the possession has been obtained by him, then no deduction and tax benefit on Home Loan shall be allowed under Section 80C.
 The aggregate amount of tax deduction already claimed in respect of previous years shall be deemed to be the Income of the Assessee of such year in which the property has been sold and the Assessee shall be liable to pay tax on such income.

 Tax benefit on Home Loan (Interest Amount)

 Tax Benefit on Home Loan for payment of Interest on Home Loan can be claimed as Deduction under Section 24 as well as under the newly inserted section 80EE (Inserted in the Budget 2013, to be applicable from 1st April 2013)

 Section 24: Income Tax Benefit on Interest on Loan for Purchase/Construction of Real Estate

 Tax Benefit on Home Loan for payment of Interest is allowed as a deduction under Section 24 of the Income Tax Act.
 As per Section 24, the Income from House Property shall be reduced by the amount of Interest paid on Home Loan where the loan has been taken for the purpose of Purchase/ Construction/ Repair/ Renewal/ Reconstruction of a Residential House Property.

 The maximum tax deduction allowed under Section 24 of a self-occupied property is subject to a maximum limit of Rs.
-2 Lakhs (increased in Budget 2014 from 1.5 Lakhs.
-This limit has now been increased to Rs.
-2 Lakhs in the Interim Budget 2014 announced by Arun Jaitley.
+2 Lakhs (increased in Budget 2014 from 1.5 Lakhs to Rs.
+2 Lakhs).